 - have been in close contact with someone who has been diagnosed with coronavirus

-- are waiting for a coronavirus test result
+- need to get tested or are waiting for a coronavirus test result

 - are prohibited from leaving their home because of an enforceable government direction

-- have arrived from overseas and need to self-isolate because of an enforceable government direction.
+- have arrived from overseas or interstate and need to self-isolate because of an enforceable government direction.

-If an employee can’t go to work because they have to quarantine or self-isolate, they should contact their employer immediately to discuss leave or flexible working options.
+If an employee can’t work because they have to quarantine or self-isolate, they should contact their employer immediately to discuss leave or flexible working options.